KasprzykM/event-reminder/README.md

 make run wait=5 deadline=7
 ```
 * Wait - seconds before it closes.
-* Deadline - days before event reminds you of something.
+* Deadline - days before event triggers reminder.

-You can also clean any cache files usying though it was written for Windows only:
+You can also clean any cache files usying makefile though it was written for Windows only:
 ```
 make clean
 ```